fisnikzejnullahu/coffee-express/README.md

 Now all the pods are up and running.

 ## Using the web application
-If you want to access each service swagger-ui, you can do this by visiting URL of specific service (if Kubernetes is used, you must use port-forwarding to access in-cluster services from outside cluster): `http://localhost:{SERVICE_HTTP_PORT}/swagger-ui`

-After all pods are up and running you can access web application's UI (which is a Vue.js app) by visiting following URL: `http://localhost:3333`.
 All microservices are written in Quarkus (Java 11).
 Each of these services will expose it's own API through an OpenAPI specification and you can also test these APIs using a user-friendly UI named SwaggerUI.
-Each service's SwaggerUI is accessible on `http://service-url:port/q/swagger-ui`.
+Each service's SwaggerUI is accessible on `http://service-url:service-port/q/swagger-ui`.
 You can test each service's API by using their SwaggerUI.
 This is not easy to do.
-That's why Coffee Express make use of API-Gateway pattern, and have unique service called Api-Gateway-service.
+That's why Coffee Express make use of API-Gateway pattern, and have a service called Api-Gateway-service.
 By using API-gateway service, clients will use this service to communicate with all other services.

 Coffee-Express have it's own (frontend UI) that is built with Vue.js.
 (For now Vue.js app it's not run in docker-compose neither in Kubernetes cluster).
 That's why you should run this app by changing directory to `/coffee-vue-client`, where all of Vue.js app is written.
 You can start this by using command: